tobydriscoll/udmath305/src/_build/html/_sources/laplace/basic_solutions.md

 \frac{1}{s(s^2+2s+10)} = \frac{A}{s} + \frac{Bs+C}{s^2+2s+10}.
 $$

-However, the second term above results from the eigenvalues of the ODE, and its contributions to the particular solution can be ignored.
+However, the second term above results from the roots of the ODE, and its contributions to the particular solution can be ignored.
 Thus we only need to solve for $A$.

 Clearing denominators gives